spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 To scaffold an IBC-enabled module use the "--ibc" flag.
-An IBC-enabled module is like a regular module with the addition of IBC-specific logic and placeholders to scaffold IBC packets with "ignite scaffold packet".
+An IBC-enabled module is like a regular module with the addition of IBC-specific logic and placeholders to scaffold IBC packets with "spellshape scaffold packet".

 A module can depend on one or more other modules and import their keeper methods.
 To scaffold a module with a dependency use the "--dep" flag